Updated July 4, 2023

 So, these two want to communicate between them.
-The first thing to do in those processes would be the source device will check its ARP cache and finds out if it has a resolved MAC address for the destination device or not.
+The first thing to do in those processes would be for the source device to check its ARP cache and find out if it has a resolved MAC address for the destination device.
 If the MAC address is present in the resolved state, then it will utilize that MAC address to establish the communication.

-But if the resolved ARP is not there then the source machine will create the ARP request message and put its datalink address plus its IPv4 address as sender protocols address.
-One thing to note is that here the ‘Target hardware address’ will be left blank as the machine is trying to find out that the source also broadcasts the ARP message request to its local network.
+But if the resolved ARP is not there, then the source machine will create the ARP request message and put its datalink address plus its IPv4 address as the sender protocols address.
+One thing to note is that here the ‘Target hardware address’ will be left blank as the machine tries to find out that the source also broadcasts the ARP message request to its local network.

 If the findings happen, an ARP message is generated.
 Here the targeted device takes the ‘Sender hardware Address’ and ‘Sender Protocol Address’ from the ARP message and uses these values for the targeted hardware and protocols.

-Now the destination device will update its ARP cache as it needs to contact the sender machine as soon as possible for establishing a connection.
-The source machine will process the ARP reply from its destination and store the ‘Sender hardware address’.
+Now the destination device will update its ARP cache as it needs to contact the sender machine to establish a connection.
+The source machine will process the ARP reply from its destination and store the ‘Sender hardware address.’

-The last thing to perform before a successful connection tales place is that the source machine will update its ARP cache with the sender hardware address and sender protocol address which it received from the ARP reply message.
+The last thing to perform before a successful connection is that the source machine will update its ARP cache with the sender hardware address and sender protocol address from the ARP reply message.

 ARP Packet Diagram